 When a product or service proves itself superior, people try to copy it.
 Those imitations will be very inferior or just plain frauds.
-There are about 25 devices on the market that claim they are the same as the original Dektor®’s system of Voice Stress Analysis invented 45 years ago.
+There are about 25 devices on the market that claim they are the same as the original Dektor®’s system of Voice Stress Analysis invented about 50 years ago.
 The prices of those imitation “voice lie detectors” range from $50 to $25,000.

 Law enforcement type departments (police, sheriff, prisons, prosecutors, college campus police, probation, parole, airport police, insurance company fraud units, etc) have been very heavily targeted by those imitations.
 Law enforcement departments were deceived and wasted money when they bought imitation “voice lie detectors”.
 Law enforcement thought they were getting Dektor’s superb quality in technology, proven training and chart analysis techniques.
 Sadly, law enforcement found the accuracy of those expensive and over hyped imitations, in criminal cases, to only be about 50%, just a flip of a coin.
 Huge numbers of criminal cases were ruined because of imitation “voice lie detectors”.
 Law enforcement departments have been sued because they used them.
 Police and sheriff officers themselves have been forced to take those unreliable tests when they were accused of a incident.
 Some were fired when they flunked the tests.